hpcleuven/VscDocumentation/source/access/nx_start_guide.rst

 #.
 If this is your first login via NX, you will need to enter your VSC username

 #.
-Your private key or MFA certificate will be automatically fetched from your SSH agent
+Your private key or certificate will be automatically fetched from your SSH agent

 #.
 If you are creating for the first time choose **Create a new virtual desktop**.
    Otherwise please refer to the :ref:`section on how to reconnect to an NX session